oraclesean/docker-oracle/README.md

 # Build an image
 One [reason behind this repo](#why-this-repo) was reducing duplication.
 I wanted one set of scripts (not one-per-version) and less maintenance.
 That created a need for more than one Dockerfile (one per version) because building 11g and 21c images is *mostly* boilerplate, but not entirely, and Dockerfiles don't take variables.
 This repo solves that by taking boilerplate Dockerfile templates, processing them to substitute variables, and using them for the build.
 Named Dockerfiles enable matching .dockerignore files to limit context.
 But, every version still needs a unique Dockerfile.
 Rather than polluting the directory with versioned Dockerfiles run directly with `docker build` I'm hiding the complexity with temporary files and a shell script.
 Version and edition information passed to the script generates temporary Dockerfile and .dockerignore files, runs `docker build`, then deletes the temporary file.

 This is a temporary workaround.
-Dockerfile 1.4 and Buildx v0.8+, introduced in May 2022, add control over build context.
-I'm working on integrating the new capability.
-Until then, `buildDBImage.sh` manages Dockerfiles and builds.
+I'm working on integrating new capabilities but until then, `buildDBImage.sh` manages Dockerfiles and builds.

 ## Build options and examples
 To build a database image, run `buildDBImage.sh` and pass optional values for version, edition, tag, source, and repository name: